 8. Once we have the meringue ready, we begin to incorporate it into the mixture of yolks and flour that we prepared previously.
 We will do it in batches and with soft and enveloping movements.

-Pour into the pan and bake
+Pour into the mold and bake

 2. Place in the oven at medium height and bake for 17-18 minutes.

-We prepare the mascarpone and cherry cream
+Prepare the mascarpone and cherry cream

 * The cream must be at least 24 hours in the cold.